- Good creators with bad hardware are simply ignored

 If you know a lot about computers, buying some older parts will be fine.
 But if you’re not a tech know-it-all, play it safe and get the latest platform.
 The lower end of today’s computers is often still better than the high end of yesterday.

 Recording audio on a laptop

 The same basic concepts apply for laptops.
-You do not need a powerful computer to record audio or edit it at a decent speed (audio is not that hardware intensive, unlike video), but you will want a laptop that is silent.
+You do not need a powerful computer to record this kind of audio or edit it at a decent speed (unless you are making music or videos), but you will want a laptop that is silent.
 Many new laptops will not make any sound unless they are under a high load.
 Check the reviews.